Your Guide to International Adoption in Arizona

 Post-placement in-home visits to verify adjustment

-Before you can officially adopt, The U.S. Citizenship and Immigration Services (USCIS) Adoption Department needs to verify you are eligible to adopt.
+Before you can officially adopt, The U.S. Citizenship and Immigration Services (USCIS) Adoption Department needs to verify that you are eligible.

 If you are adopting through a Hague Convention country:

 You will need to file Form 1-800A, as well as your documentation, information and completed international adoption home study.
-You will be eligible to adopt from a Hague Convention country for 15 months.
+Upon approval, you will be eligible to adopt from a Hague Convention country for 15 months.